artermi/artermi.github.io/index.md

 layout: default
 ---

-# Welcome to my page!
-Vítejte!
+# Welcome to my page! 歡迎參觀!

 My name is Colin Cleveland.
-I am a master student in National Taiwan University (NTU) Electronic Engineering department.
-I am working on **Algorithmic Game Theory** research (more precisely, Voting Theory) under Professor Ho-Lin Chen's supervision.
-I also research in **Evolutionary Game Theory** with Dr Hsuan-Wei Lee in Academia Sinica.
+I am a PhD Candidate in King's Colege London (KCL) Informatic department.
+I am working on **Algorithmic Game Theory** research (more precisely, Voting Theory) under Dr Bart de Keijzer and Dr Maria Polukarov's supervision.
+I also research in **Evolutionary Game Theory** with Dr Hsuan-Wei Lee in Lehigh University (USA).

-Besides of my research, I am a part-time behavioral science researcher in MobLab Inc.
+Besides of my research, I also teach as a Graduate Teaching Assistant for courses including Elementary Logic, Fundamentals of Computation, and Software Engineering..

 <br>

-###### `(Last Update: 13nd Nov.
-2022)`
+###### `(Last Update: 9th Oct.
+2025)`

 <!--
 Some thing $$\frac{1}{2}$$.